corda/corda/docs/source/serialization.rst

    expression that will work with Corda is ``Runnable r = (Runnable & Serializable) () -> System.out.println("Hello World");``, or
    ``Callable<String> c = (Callable<String> & Serializable) () -> "Hello World";``.

-.. warning:: We will be replacing the use of Kryo in the serialization framework and so additional changes here are likely.

 AMQP
 ====